NewPythonX-NPX/VeloStrap/IMPORTANT/README.md

 * **Internet Connection:** Required for the initial setup and to fetch the latest Roblox versions automatically.
 * **No Manual Install Needed:** VeloStrap will automatically detect, download, and update Roblox if it isn't found on your system or is outdated
 * **Selective OS's only:** We currently only stably support Windows OS.
-Linux Arch and MacOS are **EXPRIMENTAL**.
-This means they are not thorughly tested and expected to have many bugs.
+Linux Arch and MacOS are **EXPERIMENTAL**.
+This means they are not thoroughly tested and expected to have many bugs.

 ---